pymor.models.iosys¶

 output – Impulse response as a 3D

-is the number of inputs.solution – The tuple of solution
+NumPy arraywhereoutput.shape[0]is the number of outputs, andoutput.shape[1]is the number of time steps,output.shape[2]is the number of inputs.solution – The tuple of solution

-for every input.
-Returned only whenreturn_solution
+VectorArraysfor every input.
+Returned only whenreturn_solutionisTrue.

 - l2_norm(mu=None)[source]¶